tholum/AIGame/README.md

 Requirements node.js ( http://www.nodejs.org )

-Note for ubuntu users: by default if you install via "sudo apt-get install nodejs" the node command will be nodejs instead of node, to fix this run "ln -s /usr/bin/nodejs /usr/bin/node"
+Note for ubuntu users: by default if you install nodejs via "sudo apt-get install nodejs" the node command will be nodejs instead of node, to fix this run "ln -s /usr/bin/nodejs /usr/bin/node"

 Install and run
 ======